»It is hard to imagine a person who would feel comfortable in blindly agreeing with a

 Eman N. Marzban

-Guest researcher from Cairo, Egypt, 2018
+Guest researcher from Cairo, Egypt, 2018,

-Visualization methods for convolutional neural networks
+DAAD-funded: Visualization of attribution methods for convolutional neural networks

 Contact